No-code sometimes means yes-code

 We built the earliest versions of our solution back in 2015, before the phrase “no-code” featured prominently in tech conversations.
 When we founded Spec in 2020, everyone used this term to describe what we had built.
 We were hesitant to embrace it at first, as it felt like a buzzword, and our industry has a bad history with abusing buzzwords.
 The more we talked to customers and came to understand the ethos behind no-code solutions, the more we realized how well it described our mission: to reduce complexity and deliver powerful experiences in minutes instead of months.

 Still, we frequently get asked “what do you mean when you say ‘no-code’?”
 The answer is simple.
-With Spec’s Trust Cloud, you never write code.
+With the Spec Platform, you never write code.

 - You don’t write code to connect to the platform.

 - You don’t write code to integrate new vendors and features.

 - You don’t write code to put protections in the user experience.

 With our platform, your setup is configured via a dashboard that requires zero code to implement and optimize.

 It turns out that many people have been misled by the way that some products use the term “no-code”.
 Here are a few examples of when “no-code” actually means “yes-code.”

 There are a lot of “no-code” providers that consolidate a number of different APIs behind a single super API.
 These super APIs provide a consistent way to call different vendors but still require code to get started.